hashicorp/katakoda/terraform-organize-configuration-workshop/step3.md

 endpoint.

 Now your environments can be managed independently.
-This works well when the configuration is identical betwen environments (aside from variable definitions), but can be inflexible if you need different configuration between environments, or need to manage the resources seperately.
+This works well when the configuration is identical between environments (aside from variable definitions), but can be inflexible if you need different configuration between environments, or need to manage the resources separately.
 You also need to ensure that all commands are run in the correct workspace.

 ## Destroy Resources